Open-EO/openeo-geopyspark-driver/docs/layercatalog.md

 a "layer catalog" configuration file as follows:

 - Create a JSON file, e.g. `layercatalog.json` to define the collections (see lower).
-  If desired, it is also possible to work with multiple files.
+  If desired, it is also possible to work with multiple files, which will be merged automatically.

+- Point to the layer configuration file(s), in one of the following ways:

-- On launching the application, point the environment variable `OPENEO_CATALOG_FILES` to the path of this file (or space separated list of paths to multiple files).
+  - Set the environment variable `OPENEO_CATALOG_FILES` to the path of this file (or comma separated sequence of paths to multiple files).
+  - Set the `layer_catalog_files` config field
+    in your `GpsBackendConfig` [configuration](./configuration.md) object
+    to a list of (absolute) paths to the layer catalog files.

   By default, `layercatalog.json` in the current working directory is assumed, but it is recommended to use absolute paths to avoid any confusion.

 ### JSON structure